twhelan25/tryhackme-Thompson/README.md

 ![intro](https://github.com/user-attachments/assets/e1d0f3d1-a767-446b-a75f-6b857c6f4137)

-This is a walkthrough for the tryhackme CTF Pyrat.
+This is a walkthrough for the tryhackme CTF Thompson.
 I will not provide any flags or passwords as this is intended to be used as a guide.

 ## Scanning/Reconnaissance